AIM-Harvard/pyradiomics/docs/customization.rst

 - ``initValue`` [0]: float, value to use for voxels outside the ROI, or voxels where calculation failed.
 If set to ``nan``, 3D slicer will treat them as transparent voxels

+- ``voxelBatch`` [-1]: integer > 0, this value controls the maximum number of voxels that are calculated in one batch.
+  Larger batches mean less loops in Python and therefore a quicker extraction, but do require more memory.
+This setting allows the user to compromise between extraction speed and memory usage.
+  When providing this setting, the value is constrained to be > 0, only by not providing it is the default value of -1 used (which means: all voxels in 1 batch).

 .. _radiomics-parameter-file-label:

 --------------